ASGouthami/github-report1/README.md

 2)--> 1.744>=0.534

 ### Transient analysis:

+Transient analysis in LTSpice is used to simulate a circuit’s time-domain response to time-varying inputs such as pulses, sine waves, or step inputs.
+Transient analysis is crucial in high speed applications where rise time, fall time, propagation delay determines the amplifiers suitability for fast signals.
+It evaluates the behavior of mosfet in response to sudden changes in input voltage and load.

 ![Image](https://github.com/user-attachments/assets/1777641c-ff17-4487-8528-bcab4ef5715b)

-Transient analysis in LTSpice is used to simulate a circuit’s time-domain response to time-varying inputs such as pulses, sine waves, or step inputs.
+In this experiment ,we are finding the gain and output impedence of the circuit.
+Performed the transient analysis keeping the sinusoidal voltage signal DC offset as 0.9V, amplitude 50mV , frequency 1KHz and the AC amplitude as 1V.
+In the configure analysis, select stop time as 3ms.

+From the graph(simulation):

+For L=180nm, W = 0.2um

+We can observe 180 degree phase shift in the amplified output voltage signal/wave.

+We know that, gain is calculated by:

+*gain = Vout/Vin

+=1.744/0.9

+ =1.93

+* output impedence, Rout = Rd =1Kohm

+   Overall gain: Av = gm * Rout

+  =1.93*1K